QingyangYu0529/BIS-634-QingyangYu/Homework2/README.md

 #### >> Question answer:

 1) The reason of memoryerror:
+When append, high precision weights: for one float takes 8 bytes, for 500 million floats takes 4GB in total. just open not take too much memory. python needs extra memory (more than 4GB) to describe the data structure.

 First, we use 4GB to load the data.
 Then use 2GB to change the data into float type.
 When the data is appended into the 'weights' list, the list also costs 2GB memory.
 Apart from that, variable sum and len also cost 2 bytes in total.